-Data about the numbers of potential marrow donors and donated umbilical cord blood units listed on the donor registry of the C.W.
+Data about the number of potential marrow donors and donated umbilical cord blood units listed on the donor registry of the C.W.
 Bill Young Cell Transplantation Program (CWBYCTP), including the National Cord Blood Inventory, are reported annually.

 - American Indian or Alaska Native